Canton Synchronization Domain on Fabric

 Components of the Fabric Blockchain Network

-The following key concepts of Fabric are relevant for the Canton domain integration with Fabric.
+The following key concepts of Fabric are relevant for the Canton sync domain integration with Fabric.
 For further details, refer to the Fabric documentation.

 ../../../_images/blockchain-network.png